qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 ## Use case 2: a decentralized marketplace for data

-The generation and consumption of data have become a vast and valuable global industry in the internet era, but the relationship is often perceived as unequal, with system participants who generate this data resource not able to share in the profits derived from their activity.
+The generation and consumption of data has become a vast and valuable global industry in the internet era, but the relationship is often perceived as unequal, with system participants who generate this data resource not able to share in the profits derived from their activity.

 The value of data is determined based on how it can be connected, applied, and used.
 A system that protects subject anonymity while monetizing this data at the source could break down public aversion or apathy towards "big data" by sharing the wealth more fairly.